markyanjunch/News-Headlines/README.md

 # SI507FA21 HW7: Flask
-A Flask app that retrieves headlines from New York Times API
+A Flask app that retrieves headlines from New York Times API.
 Instructor: Bobby Madamanchi

 ## API Used